• Skip to primary navigation

 Lee Seven5 Filter System:

-Smaller filter system for mirrorless cameras/lens.
+Smaller filter system for mirrorless cameras/lenses.
 They’re primarily used for long exposures and darkening skies for a more balanced landscape image.

 These can be purchased individually or in bundles

 Lee Seven5 Filter Holder– Used to hold each of the filters.
-Has 2 slots if you wanted to stack filters
+Has 2 slots if you want to stack filters

 Lee Seven5 Adaptor Ring for Fuji X100– Necessary when using the Lee Seven5 system with any of the FujiFilm X100 series including my X100F.